 |Austria:||Ötztal Glacier Road||2,822m||Gaislachkogel||3,040m|

 |Europe||Pico del Veleta||3,394m|

-Any search for world’s highest bikeable roads is mainly characterized by indefinable actual
+Any search for world's highest bikeable roads is currently subject to disruptive changes due to increasing use of electric mountain bikes.
+Additionally, the search is mainly characterized by indefinable actual

 altitudes of respective roads.
 Relevant literature, maps and information on the internet